The Key to Good Phonics Skills – Week 2 – Developing #Listening & #Speaking Skills: Sound Screen/Barrier Games

 Have Fun!
 N.B.
 Be careful of small objects, especially those escaping from shakers, as these can be a choke hazard.

-The Key to Good Phonics Skills – Part 1
+The Key to Good Phonics Skills – Week 1 – What is listening?

 Listening is a complicated skill that requires children to learn how to pay attention – being able to focus on a particular voice or sound by filtering out other voices and ambient noises.
 They then have to concentrate on the voice or sounds to take in the information, building the stamina needed to listen for extended periods of time.
 Then they have to interpret that information to gain meaning – comprehension.